Confusions: History

 Codron initially hoped that Eric Thompson would direct the London production having so successfully directed Absurd Person Singular and The Norman Conquests in the West End.
 His schedule, which included directing the West End productions of Jeeves and Absent Friends, as well as the Broadway productions of Absurd Person Singular and The Norman Conquests precluded this though and Alan Strachan was brought in as the director.
 This would be the first time he would work with Alan Ayckbourn, but it began a long relationship which led to Strachan subsequently directing the London premiere of Just Between Ourselves and overseeing the recast of several subsequent London Ayckbourn productions; Alan Strachan is now regarded as a pre-eminent director of Alan Ayckbourn's plays.
 The London production would star the husband and wife team of John Alderton and Pauline Collins.

-The production and its preceding tour would be cursed with bad luck though.
+The West End production and its preceding tour to the Theatre Royal Bath and Theatre Royal Brighton would be cursed with bad luck though.
 During the tour, Alderton broke his ankle and performed one performance in a wheelchair and a number of others with his leg in a cast.
 The actress Sheila Gish also fell ill during the tour and in a run of bad luck was also involved in a car accident which led to her missing six weeks from the run, whilst Derek Fowlds had to take a break during the London run due to contracting mumps.
 Once the play was settled in London, Pauline Collins also became pregnant which precluded an extended run for the production and led to extensive and frequent modifications of Collins' costumes to accommodate the pregnancy.

 Behind The Scenes: An Altered Talk